 Basic earnings per share amounted to ¥39.37 resulting from the recording of profit attributable to owners of parent of ¥51.7 billion.
-Equity attributable to owners of parent per share declined by ¥34.67.
+Equity attributable to owners of parent per share declined by ¥34.67

-On April 1, 2019, the Company conducted a four-for-one stock split of common stock Profit attributable to owners of parent per share" is expressed with the figure after the stock split.
+\On April 1, 2019, the Company conducted a four-for-one stock split of common stock "Profit attributable to owners of parent per share" is expressed with the figure after the stock split.
+Froit attributable to owners or parent per sister is expressed with the igure after the stock spirit.
 The figure for the fiscal year ended March 31, 2019 is recalculated using the same method.
 "Profit attributable to owners of parent per share" is "Total equity per share" under Japanese GAAP.